 Jamaica, the third-largest island in the balmy paradise of the Caribbean, is a sought-after destination for travelers worldwide.
-From a lively afternoon alongside marine life at Dolphin Cove to taking in the wonder of historical sites like the Bellefield Great House and the Devon House Heritage Site, Jamaica is an easy-going locale with no shortage of intrigue.
+From a lively afternoon of cliff jumping at Rick’s Cafe to taking in the wonder of historical sites like the Bellefield Great House and the Devon House Heritage Site, Jamaica is an easy-going locale with no shortage of intrigue.

 Jetset to Jamaica for a Caribbean beach vacation full of sun and beauty that will leave you enchanted for years to come.